-The United States and Mauritius share a strong partnership focused on regional security, economic development, environmental conservation, and democratic governance.
-To support these collaborative efforts, the U.S. Department of State Bureau of Overseas Buildings Operations is constructing a new U.S. embassy in Port Louis that will strengthen the United States’ relationship with Mauritius and the Mauritian people, serving as a platform for continued engagement in achieving shared goals.
+The United States and Mauritius share a strong partnership focused on regional security, economic development, and democratic governance.
+To support these collaborative efforts, the U.S. Department of State Bureau of Overseas Buildings Operations is constructing a new U.S. embassy in Port Louis that will strengthen the United States’ relationship with Mauritius and the Mauritian people, serving as a platform for continued engagement in achieving the administration’s goals.

 Project Overview